“The millennial version of Tom Peters.”

 He is the author of the New York Times and Wall Street Journal bestselling book, Promote Yourself: The New Rules For Career Success (St. Martin’s Press), which is a #1 Barnes & Noble business bestseller and was named the #1 career book of 2013 by The Chicago Tribune.
 His first book, Me 2.0: 4 Steps to Building Your Future, was a #1 international bestseller and was named the #1 career book of 2009 by The New York Post.
+His books have been endorsed by over 50 CEOs (Intuit, Campbell Soup), celebrities (Patti Stanger, Daymond John, Barbara Corcoran), professors (Harvard, UPENN, Dartmouth, Northwestern) and bestselling authors (Daniel Pink, David bach, Harvey Mackay, Seth Godin, Gretchen Rubin, Stephen R. Covey, Ken Blanchard, Dave Ramsey, Jeffrey Gitomer, Jack Canfield, Susan Cain).
 Combined, his books have been translated into 15 different languages and are used as textbooks at many schools including Stanford University, Boston University, The University of North Carolina at Chapel Hill, and The University of Texas at Austin.
 Both bestsellers were published before Dan’s 30th birthday.

 Dan is the founder of the Personal Branding Blog, a Forbes ”Top Website for Your Career” and ranked as the #1 Job Blog by Careerbuilder.
 It has over 5,000 articles that have been read by over 4.8 million professionals, in 228 different countries, and is the most syndicated career resource in America, with partnerships including Yahoo!, AOL, Biz Journals, Entrepreneur Magazine and Business Insider.
 He is a columnist at FORBES, and a former columnist at TIME, Metro US, BusinessWeek and Mashable.
 In addition, he has written for The Harvard Business Review, Fortune, The Wall Street Journal, The Economist, CNBC.com, CBS MoneyWatch, CNN.com, Fast Company, Forbes Magazine, The Guardian, Inc., TechCrunch, Entrepreneur, The Globe And Mail, and numerous others.
-In total, he has written over 1,000 articles covering the workplace, careers, Gen Y, social media and personal branding.
+In total, he has written over 1,000 articles covering the workplace, careers, millennials, social media and personal branding.